maudsley/jsolve2/README.md

 What is this
 ------------

-This is a symbolic equation solver written in Java:
+This is a symbolic equation solver written in Java.

 How to build
 ------------

-Get the code: git clone https://github.com/sigint9/jsolve.git
+You need 'ant' installed.
+Then:

-Build and run it: ant && ant run
+ant && ant run